 When a practitioner ceases work at a law firm or other entity, the employer must notify Law Mutual (WA) of the cessation date as soon as possible.

 Information in relation to Principals retiring during the insurance year along with general enquires about practitioners ceasing employment can be found in our Annual Information Booklet.

 If a legal practice undergoes a restructure or merger, Law Mutual (WA) must be notified in writing well in advance of the restructure/merger commencement date.

-If your law practice does not have a professional indemnity insurance arrangements in place by 1 July each year, the Legal Practice Board will not be able to issue you, or the solicitors who work at your law practice, with a Practising Certificates for that year.
+If a law practice (and its practitioners) are not covered, the Legal Practice Board will not issue the practitioners at that law practice with Practicing Certificates for that year.

 You can pay your premiums by:

 Electronic Funds Transfer (EFT) – direct to Law Mutual (WA)’s bank account – this is most efficient method of payment as funds are usually cleared within two business days.
 Please quote the respective invoice number on each EFT payment to Law Mutual (WA).
 Payment details are provided on every invoice generated by Law Mutual (WA).

 Cheques – please address to the Law Mutual Fund and mail to Law Mutual (WA).
 A cheque can also be directly deposited into Law Mutual (WA)’s bank account over the counter at a branch of your banking institution.
 The funds are subject to clearance and this may take three to five business days.